kubevault/kubevault/docs/guides/secret-engines/kafka/overview.md

 ## Create a KafkaRole

-A [`KafkaRole`](/docs/concepts/secret-engine-crds/database-secret-engine/kafka.md) describes how the plugin should mint a dynamic credential. `creationStatements` is a single-element string slice holding a JSON role document of the form `{"mechanism":"SCRAM-SHA-256","acls":[]}`.
-The `mechanism` field overrides the SecretEngine-level default on a per-role basis; the `acls` field is reserved and **must be empty** today — the plugin rejects non-empty `acls`.
-Provision ACLs separately via `kafka-acls.sh`.
+A [`KafkaRole`](/docs/concepts/secret-engine-crds/database-secret-engine/kafka.md) describes how the plugin should mint a dynamic credential. `creationStatements` is a single-element string slice holding a JSON role document.
+The `mechanism` field overrides the SecretEngine-level default on a per-role basis (`SCRAM-SHA-256` or `SCRAM-SHA-512`).
+The `acls` array defines the permissions to grant to the generated user (e.g. for `TOPIC`, `GROUP`, or `CLUSTER` resources); if left empty, only the SCRAM user is created without any dynamic ACLs.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1